 Glacier fluctuations are sensitive indicators of climate variability.
-Glacier mass balance is a direct function of temperature and precipitation and determines, among other factors, the dynamical behaviour and fluctuations of a glacier.
-Glacier length on the other hand is an indirect and delayed signal of climate information, but much easier to determine than mass balance.
-Glacier length is thus a useful and pragmatic tool for the examination of the glacier - climate relationship.
+Glacier length, though an indirect and delayed signal of climate information, can yet be used for the examination of the glacier-climate relationship.
 At the end of the 19th century, the first accurate measurements of glacier length fluctuations were carried out.
 Unfortunately, the preceding time of the Little Ice Age (LIA) is not documented by instrumental data, and interdisciplinary approaches that use both historical and physical methods are needed to reconstruct the behaviour of glaciers back in time.
-Such an approach has been chosen in this study to investigate the fluctuations of the Mer de Glace.